seligj95/app-service-aspire-eshop-agents/README.md

 - **Seamless Deployment**: Aspire configuration translates directly to Azure App Service
 - **Managed Identity**: Secure authentication without connection strings
 - **Infrastructure as Code**: Bicep templates work alongside Aspire orchestration
+- **Automated Configuration**: Environment variables and agent setup handled automatically

 ## Troubleshooting

 ### Common Issues

 1. **Chat Not Working**
+   - The agent is now created automatically on first use.
+If you still experience issues:
-   - Verify that the environment variables (`AzureAIAgent__ConnectionString` and `AzureAIAgent__AgentId`) are correctly set in the App Service configuration.
+   - Check the application logs in Azure App Service for any agent creation errors.
-   - Check that the AI Agent was properly created and configured with the correct OpenAPI tool.
+   - Verify that the Azure AI Foundry resources are properly provisioned.
-   - Ensure the OpenAPI specification URL is accessible from the Azure AI Agent Service.
+   - Ensure the managed identity has proper permissions to access Azure AI Foundry.
-   - Ensure the App Service URL is updated in the `swagger.json` provided to the OpenAPI Specified Tool.

 2. **Permission Issues**
-   - If you encounter authentication errors, ensure that your App Service's managed identity has proper permissions to access the Azure AI Agent Service.
-The managed identity needs at least the `Microsoft.MachineLearningServices/workspaces/agents/action` permission to interact with the Agent.
-The provided Azure AI Developer role has this permission and should be sufficient.
+   - If you encounter authentication errors, ensure that your App Service's managed identity has proper permissions to access Azure AI Foundry.
+The managed identity needs the appropriate cognitive services permissions.

 3. **API Issues**
-   - If the agent is unable to perform actions on the inventory or cart, check the API routes in the OpenAPI specification.
+   - If the agent is unable to perform actions on the inventory or cart, the OpenAPI tool should be automatically configured.
    - Verify that the API endpoints are responding correctly by testing them directly in the Swagger UI at `/api/docs`.

 4. **Aspire Development Issues**